tsvecak/xwerx-test/README.md

-# This repo is created to hold my solution to Xwerx Technical Solution
+# This repo is created to hold my solution to Xwerx Technical Test
 # Requirements:
 ## Use modern JavaScript Framework
 ## Using HTML / CSS / JSON / Ajax call to create chart and grid components